Zyrtec and Alcohol Interactions

 Side Effects of A Zyrtec Allergy

-If you're allergic to Zyrtec, stop taking it immediately.
-It can cause severe side effects, including:
+If you're allergic to Zyrtec, stop using it immediately.
+It can cause a severe allergic reaction, which causes side effects like:

 - Rapid heartbeat